akka/akka-persistence-jdbc/README.md

 The application.conf for Postgresql should be:

     akka {
-      loglevel = "DEBUG"

       persistence {
         journal.plugin = "jdbc-journal"
         snapshot-store.plugin = "jdbc-snapshot-store"

-        # we need event publishing for tests
-        publish-confirmations = on
-        publish-plugin-commands = on

-        # disable leveldb (default store impl)
-        journal.leveldb.native = off
       }

-      log-dead-letters = 10
-      log-dead-letters-during-shutdown = on
     }

     jdbc-journal {